USAJOBS/openopps-help/what-is-new/index.md

 *	Fixed the layout of the USAJOBS logo in the internship emails.

-## Changes made October 7, 2019

-### Enhancements

-* Updated the sitewide, agency and community administrator dashboards to include the following metrics data (for a select period of time):
-  * Key contributors
-  * Number of opportunities created
-  * Number of opportunities closed
-  * Number of applicants
-* Added new functionality so contractors can sign into Open Opportunities and create opportunities on behalf of their federal leads.
-* Updated the visual display of the administrator dashboards to use icons for federal employees, students, or contractors.

-### Bug fixes

-* Resolved issues with administrator dashboard filters not working correctly.
-* Fixed an issue where Save for later was submitting opportunities.

-## Changes made July 15, 2019

-### Enhancements

-Made major enhancements to the People search including:
-  * Improved People search performance and relevance.
-  * Added the ability to search for people by skills (using the skills saved in their profile).
-  * Added keyword search to search people by name, job title, skill, career field and agency.
-  * Added autocomplete to the location search.
-  * Added a new user interface with improved visibility of key profile information.
-  * Added pagination to search results making it easier to sort through results.
-* Updated the user interface to be consistent with USAJOBS.
-* Improved navigation for system, agency and community administrators.
-* Updated the profile to include the Open Opportunities email address if no official federal government email address has been provided.
-* Added a feature to change the community for an opportunity/internship.
-* Added new application status help content for applicants and interns.
-* Added new internship status help content for administrators and opportunity creators.

-## Bug fixes

-We fixed:

-* A casing issue in emails that affected signing into the site.
-* A profile issue where skills were not saving to the profile.

 ## Changes made June 19, 2019

 We made the following changes: